 Above That Club – The Above That Club, under the direction of PE teacher Patti Schultz, is an extracurricular lunchtime program open to sixth through eighth-graders at FHMS.
 The Club meets once a month to discuss, role play and learn ways to stay above the negative influences of alcohol and drugs in addition to playing games and having fun.

 Red Ribbon Day – The annual prevention event in October, “Red Ribbon Week – October 23-31”, is a series of nationally recognized prevention activities held around the USA in memory of fallen DEA agent Kiki Camarena.
-The national theme for 2019, Send a Message… Stay Drug Free! is incorporated in Red Ribbon events and programs throughout the school year and focuses on the importance of youth leading healthy lifestyles in order to reach their desired destination in life!
+It also incorporates events and programs throughout the school year and focuses on the importance of youth leading healthy lifestyles in order to reach their desired destination in life!

 Each year the FH Coalition partners with Maricopa County Sherriff’s Office, the Drug Enforcement Agency, the Town of Fountain Hills and Fountain Hills Middle School to sponsor Red Ribbon events.
 One half of a school day is dedicated to this event to raise awareness about the dangers of drug use.